Hobbs wins Arizona governor’s race, flipping state for Dems

 “I think we’re getting close to the end game so I want to be sure that we’re prepared,” Penzone told reporters in a news conference hours before the race call.

-The sheriff’s office was caught off guard two years ago when armed and angry protesters descended on the elections building in downtown Phoenix after Fox News and The Associated Press called Arizona for Biden, marking the first time a Democrat won the state in more than two decades.
+The sheriff’s office was caught off guard two years ago when armed and angry protesters descended on the elections building in downtown Phoenix after Fox News and the AP called Arizona for Biden, marking the first time a Democrat won the state in more than two decades.

 Learn more about the issues and factors at play in the midterms at https://apnews.com/hub/explaining-the-elections.
 And follow the AP’s election coverage of the 2022 elections at https://apnews.com/hub/2022-midterm-elections.